koromodako/landlocked/README.md

 xor                    20480  1 async_xor
 ```

-The normal behavior of `lsmod` is to exit with code `0` and display a count of 4 modules.
+The normal behavior of `lsmod` is to exit with code zero and display a count of 1 for `xor` module.

 ```bash
 LD_PRELOAD=./nomod/nomod.so lsmod > /tmp/lsmod.out && grep -P '^xor\s+\d+' /tmp/lsmod.out